bdrhoa/TangoCard_Java_SDK/README.md

 </dl>

 <a name="sdk_support"></a>
-# Tango Card Java SDK and Service API Support #
+# Tango Card SDKs and Service API Support #
 If you have any questions with the Tango Card Java SDK or our Service API, please contact us at <a href="mailto:sdk@tangocard.com?Subject=Tango Card Java SDK Question">sdk@tangocard.com</a>.

+If you have any issues using this SKD, such as bugs or change requests, then please do <a href="https://github.com/tangocarddev/TangoCard_Java_SDK/issues?state=open" target="_blank">Open Issue</a> in this repository.

 <a name="sdk_support_contact"></a>
 ## Contact Us ##